trishume/sympy-wiki-with-svn/GCI-2011-Task-list.md

 <a name="#294"></a>
 ### [294](http://code.google.com/p/sympy/issues/detail?id=294&q=label%3ACodeInImportedIntoSpreadsheet) - Pass coverage_doctest.py
 <pre>
-This may have been mentioned before, but I'm creating an issue specific for it.

 I think there should soon be documentation in the code for most, if not all, of the classes and functions, even if it is only a single line.
 This can be useful for both the generated API documentation, and through interactive help (i.e., the help() command in an interactive Python session).
 If there is a need for this, I am fine going through all of the code and documenting everything, or getting a good start on it.

 </pre>

 - *Category:* Documentation